jonnonz1/nz-statute-book/acts/public/2012/new-zealand-public-health-and-disability-amendment-act-2012.md

 ### 5 Interpretation
 (1) Section 6(1) is amended by repealing the definition of CHFA.
 (2) The definition of publicly-owned health and disability organisation in section 6(1) is amended by omitting CHFA and substituting HPA.
-(3) Section 6(1) is amended by inserting the following definition in its appropriate alphabetical order:.
+(3) Section 6(1) is amended by inserting the following definition in its appropriate alphabetical order:
   - **HPA** means the Health Promotion Agency established by section 57

 ### 6 New headings and sections 57 to 59AA substituted